openworm/org.geppetto/README.md

 #### [Website](http://www.geppetto.org/) | [Documentation](http://docs.geppetto.org/) | [Releases](https://github.com/openworm/org.geppetto/releases/)
 #### [Contribution guidelines](http://docs.geppetto.org/en/latest/contribute.html#how-to-contribute-code-to-geppetto) | [Development progress](https://waffle.io/openworm/org.geppetto)

-Geppetto is a web-based platform to visualise and simulate biological models.
+**Geppetto is a web-based platform to visualise and simulate biological models.**

 Although Geppetto was designed with neuroscience and biology in mind, Geppetto can be used anywhere there is need to rely on a backend to perform any kind of simulation and allow the user to interact with it through a web application.

-If you just want to play with a sample Geppetto deployment you don't need to install anything, just visit <https://live.geppetto.org>.
-If you want to setup your own Geppetto dpeloyment from sources use our [Setup Instructions](http://docs.geppetto.org/en/latest/osxlinuxsetup.html).
+**If you just want to play with a sample Geppetto deployment you don't need to install anything, just visit <https://live.geppetto.org>.**
+If you want to setup your own Geppetto deployment from sources use our [Setup Instructions](http://docs.geppetto.org/en/latest/osxlinuxsetup.html).
 If you need help designing your own custom Geppetto deployment or want to join the project as a contributor you can [send an email](mailto:matteo@geppetto.org) or just interact with us through GitHub!

 This is the umbrella project that keeps together all the different modules currently available: